2012 Tour de France, Stage 11 to Stage 20: Stage 12

 With a parcours of 226 km, the twelfth stage was the longest of the Tour; the race left the Alps but only after a pair of first-category climbs – the 1188 m Col du Grand Cucheron and the 1134 m Col du Granier – in the first 80 km, although there was also a third-category climb of the Côte d'Ardoix within the final 20 km, before the finish in Annonay-Davézieux.
 As had been the case in the previous two stages, there was another large breakaway group that set the tempo outside of the peloton in the early running.
-At its maximum, the group contained nineteen riders, but it had been reduced to eleven by the time the group reached the foot of the opening climb, the Col du Grand Cucheron.
+At its maximum, the group contained nineteen riders, but it had been reduced to eleven by the time the group reached the foot of the opening climb, the Col du Grand Cucheron was the location.